- Search The Registry

 On this date in 1968, the Registry celebrates the founding of the Association of Black Psychologists (ABPSi).

-A group of Black psychologists from across the country Started it in San Francisco.
-ABPSi united to address segregation facing Black psychologists and the larger Black community.
-Led by the principle of self determination, these psychologists built an organization to address the long-neglected needs of Black professionals.
-Their goal is to have a positive effect upon the mental health of the larger Black community through planning, programs, services, training, and advocacy.
+A group of Black psychologists from across the country started it in San Francisco.
+ABPSi united to address segregation facing Black Psychologists and the larger Black community.
+Led by the principle of self-determination, these psychologists built an organization to address the long-neglected needs of Black professionals.
+Their goal is to have a positive effect on the mental health of the larger Black community through planning, programs, services, training, and advocacy.